If you’re writing a pulse survey for your team, it’s important to include the right questions.

 2. On a scale of 1-10, how empowered to you feel within your role to make decisions that are in the company’s best interest?

 3. On a scale of 1-10, how satisfied are you with the opportunities for professional development provided?

-4. True or false: You have everything you need to complete your job duties.
+4. True or false: You feel like you have everything you need to complete your job duties.